5 Crucial Things I Did to Ditch My Chronic IBS for Good

 Whole plant foods have a myriad of health benefits, but they’re especially helpful for those of us with IBS.
 So do your body a favor and give it the whole plant foods it really wants.

-You can still get my plant-based quick start guide here if you need some help getting started:
+You can still get my plant-based quick start guide below if you need some help getting started:

 Note: As a general rule, you want your nutrients to come from food.
 But there are a few supplements that plant-based doctors and experts recommend for everyone including meat-eaters, so be sure to check out this article to learn more about them.